fuchs-fabian/domposy/README.md

 > If you want to install it globally, you need root rights (sudo)!\
 > Otherwise, it will be only installed for the current user!

-The following command will download the script, make it executable, install the script and then delete it:
+The following command will download `domposy`, make it executable, install it and then delete the `setup.bash` script:

 ```bash
 wget -q -O setup.bash https://raw.githubusercontent.com/fuchs-fabian/domposy/refs/heads/main/setup.bash && \